 PUBH 6501 | Evaluation of Health Promotion/Disease Prevention Programs (3 credits)

-(14 credits: 10 credits from approved list of courses below plus 4 credits of any PUBH graduate course or others with Advisor’s approval)
+(16 credits: 10 credits from approved list of courses below plus 6 credits of additional GW graduate level coursework)

 PUBH 6552* | Women’s Health (2 credits)